tarantool/doc/doc/overview.rst

 What is Tarantool?
 ------------------

-Tarantool combines an in-memory DBMS and a Lua server in a single platform, which provides ACID-compliant storage.
+Tarantool combines an in-memory DBMS and a Lua server in a single platform providing ACID-compliant storage.
 It comes in :ref:`open-source and commercial editions <overview-editions>`.
 The :ref:`use cases <overview-use_cases>` for Tarantool vary from ultra-fast cache to product data marts and smart queue services.